 If you received a loaner device from LSAC, your score will not be released, and a hold will be placed on your account until we have received the device back from you.
-Please repack the device using the box and return address label provided and ship it back to LSAC via your local UPS drop-off facility within 24 to 48 hours of completing your LSAT-Flex.
+Please repack the device using the box and return address label provided and ship it back to LSAC via your local UPS drop-off facility within 48 hours of completing your LSAT-Flex.

 To find a UPS drop-off facility near you, visit UPS’s Find Locations page.

 How do I sign up for Score Preview?

 Score Preview is only available to first-time test takers who wish to see their score before deciding whether to keep it as part of their LSAC transcript and report it to schools.
 Score preview will cost $45 if you sign up prior to the first day of testing for a given test administration, or $75 if you sign up after testing has concluded.

 First-time test takers who sign up for score preview will receive their scores at the same time other test takers receive theirs (assuming they have completed their LSAT Writing and have no holds on their accounts), and will have six (6) calendar days from the date their score is released to decide if they want to cancel or keep their score.
 If they take no action, their scores will be added to their LSAC transcript and released to schools at the end of the six-day period.

 If you are a first-time test taker, this feature is now available for purchase through your LSAC online account.

 Can I cancel my LSAT-Flex score?

 Yes.
 Should you decide to cancel your LSAT-Flex score, you must do so within six (6) calendar days of the date of your LSAT-Flex (prior to the scoring of your test) by contacting LSAC directly at LSACinfo@LSAC.org or 215.968.1001.
 Please note that this six-day deadline does not apply for first-time test takers who have signed up for Score Preview.

 Do I still need to take LSAT Writing?
 When can I do that, and how?